HiDiHlabs/hmap/README.md

 pip install hmap
 ```

+# Usage Example
+Please check the [jupyter notebook](jupyter_notebooks/hmap_example.ipynb) for an example of how to use hmap.

 # Acknowledgements
-This package implemented during my time at the German Cancer Research Center in the group of *Theoretical Bioinformatics* headed by Prof. Dr. Roland Eils, where i was part of the core bioinformatics team of the *Heidelberg Institute of Personalized Oncology (HIPO)*.
+This package was implemented during my time at the *German Cancer Research Center* in the group of *Theoretical Bioinformatics* headed by Prof. Dr. Roland Eils, where i was part of the core bioinformatics team of the *Heidelberg Institute of Personalized Oncology (HIPO)*.
 Further refinment and final upload to PyPI was done during my time at *Charite, Universitaetsmedizin Berlin, Berlin Institute of Health (BIH) in the Department of Digital Health* headed by Prof. Roland Eils.

 # License
 Copyright (c) 2021, Matthias Bieg